 It looks at their impact on the coastline, the increased risks associated with climate change, and how the region is adapting to erosion.

-Brittany is one of the French regions most exposed to storms.
-Located at the junction of the English Channel and the Atlantic Ocean, it is regularly affected by powerful low-pressure systems from the North Atlantic.
-Strong winds, heavy swells, flooding and power outages — every winter brings its share of extreme weather.
+Situated at the junction of the English Channel and the Atlantic, it is regularly affected by very active lows from the North Atlantic.
+Winds Violent storms, huge swells, floods or power cuts: every winter brings its share of bad weather.

 Ciaran, Lothar and other major events have left visible traces on the coastline, but also in the collective memory.